fractalide/fractalide-oz/README.md

 Fractalide
 -------
 Fractalide means Fractal Integrating Development Environment.
 We take a leaf of Rob Pike's ACME text editor by making the implementation integrate well with your existing environment, by using your existing tools such as a pdf reader, favourite text editor or GNU's unix commands.
 Indeed, Fractalide will also be released in library form, so you can include it into your applications and integrate with a Content Centric Network (obviously you would just use FBP and not Hypercard).
 Fractalide, to be implemented in Rust-lang, will have Fractallang and the libmozart library included into it.
-Though, only once we're satisfied with Fractallang on the Mozart2 Programming Environment as a proof of concept.
+Though, only once we're satisfied with Fractallang aasas a proof of concept on the Mozart2 Programming Environment.
 This is the main standalone executable that includes the Content Centric Networking backend.
 Hence Fractalide is an implementation of Hypercard on a Content Centric Network.

 Usage
 -----

-* You'll need to setup the latest version of [mozart](www.github.com/mozart/mozart2) (as we found a bug in Mozart2 stdlib that prevented correct rendering of the Canvas element)
+* You'll need to setup the latest version of [mozart](www.github.com/mozart/mozart2) (as we found a bug in Mozart2 stdlib that prevented correct rendering of the Canvas element, so the Sourceforge binary won't work)
 * Setup Oz's environmental variables; point `OZHOME` to the root folder and put the `bin` folder on `PATH`
 * `git clone git://github.com/fractalide/fractallang.git`
 * `cd fractallang`